-The Fidesz-KDNP alliance has a strong parliamentary majority, which is likely to be maintained after the April 2018 election.
+The Fidesz-KDNP alliance has a strong parliamentary majority, reinforced at the April 2018 election.
 Relatively robust economic growth and limited fiscal deficits alleviate sovereign risk pressures, and have opened the way for business tax cuts.
-However, discriminatory taxes and the prospect of arbitrary rule changes continue to weigh on many sectors including retail, banking, and energy.
-The recent refugee influx into the European Union has prompted Fidesz to take a strong anti-immigration stance that has mainstreamed far-right rhetoric and strained relations with the rest of the EU.
-Political or social protests are likely to remain rare, and are typically brief and non-violent, with little to no impact on business operations.
+However, discriminatory taxes and the prospect of arbitrary rule changes continue to weigh on many sectors, including retail, banking, and energy.
+Fidesz has adopted a strong anti-immigration stance and mainstreamed far-right rhetoric; this, along with concerns over corruption and the rule of law, has strained relations with the rest of the EU – a trend that is likely to continue under Fidesz-KDNP's third successive term.
+Anti-government protests are likely to remain rare, brief, and non-violent, with little to no impact on businessoperations.

 Historically, attitudes to foreign investment have been generally positive and Hungary has benefited from strong foreign direct investment inflows.
-Nonetheless, several non-conventional measures of the Fidesz government, such as ad-hoc taxes on selected industries where mainly foreign companies operate, and its appetite for centralisation and state control have made Hungary's operational environment less predictable.
+Nonetheless, several measures of the Fidesz government – such as ad-hoc taxes on selected industries in which mainly foreign companies operate – often arbitrary legislation, and its appetite for centralisation have made Hungary's operational environment less predictable.
 Red tape remains cumbersome.
 High-level corruption and clientelism is likely to remain a problem, particularly in government- and EU-funded infrastructure projects.
 Labour rules are flexible and militancy low, but weak mobility, a rigid education system, and rising emigration have caused a shortage of workers in some regions and industries.

 The risk of Hungary being involved in an inter-state military conflict or the likelihood of civil war occurring in the country is low.
 The issue of Hungarian minorities occasionally tests diplomatic ties between Hungary and its neighbours (mainly Slovakia, Romania, Serbia and Ukraine), but this is highly likely to be contained at the diplomatic and political level.
 Hungary is also part of the EU (alongside Slovakia and Romania), which mitigates the risk further; whereas its membership in NATO (likewise alongside Slovakia and Romania) will act as an additional forceful deterrent against external assault.